The School of Informatics has approved a procedure for implementing ethics regulations relating to research within the School.

 The following documents explain the School Ethics Procedure and contain the relevant guidelines and forms:

-If you have any questions, please consult the School Ethics Panel, which currently consists of Austin Tate and Helen Pain.
-For cases requiring formal ethical approval (level 3 and 4), the Planning and Resource Committee functions as the School Ethics Committee.
+If you have any questions on the school ethics procedures, please consult a member of the School Ethics Panel, which currently consists of Frank Keller, Helen Pain and Austin Tate.
+For cases requiring formal ethical approval (level 3 and 4), the School Research Committee functions as the School Ethics Committee.